pokt-network/gateway-server/docs/quick-onboarding-guide.md

 ```

 ## 7. Setup Chain Configuration and Altruist
-Given that nodes within a session take time to be marked as healthy upon startup of the gateway server (~10 seconds), the requests will be routed to the altruist chain configuration.
+Upon startup of the gateway server, nodes within a session take time to be marked as healthy (~10 seconds), therefore the requests will be routed to the altruist (failover) node.
+It is suggested each chain that you support has a configured altruist.
+You can learn more about supplying altruist configurations through [altruist-chain-configuration.md](altruist-chain-configuration.md).

-- Read [node-selection.md](node-selection.md) to learn more about how nodes are selected
-- Read [altruist-chain-configuration.md](altruist-chain-configuration.md) to learn more about setting up your altruist urls.

 _Remember to keep sensitive information secure and follow best practices for handling private keys and passwords._